This page captures practical extension directions that are already compatible with the current architecture.

 - Pre-run generation (

-grid.mode: grid_gen) via scripts/grid.gen
+grid.mode: grid_gen) via generators/grid.gen

 Extension-friendly next steps: